blindfirst/web-blockeden-home/blog/2022-12-27-supporting-sui-ws/index.md

 # Misc

-To prevent to too many outstanding idle connections, we will drop any WebSocket connection that hasn't exchanged data in the past **5 minutes**.
-Client will receive an error code: 1006.
+To prevent too many outstanding idle connections, we will drop any WebSocket connection that hasn't exchanged data in the past **5 minutes**.
+Client will receive an error code:
+1006.